-Best Apps and Tools For Online Teaching
+Best Apps and Tools For Online Teachers

 Let me walk you through these teaching apps to help you in your preparation, planning to execution, and even until assessment.
 I’m sure each can help you get used to teaching in the new normal way.

 Quizizz is one of the popular apps for learning at home and in classrooms for its interesting learn and study features.
 This app helps you serve a diagnostic test for how much the students have understood or learned about the topic.
-You can use the many resources for whatever topic that you need help for.
+You can use the many resources for whatever topic that you need help with.
 There are also ready sets of questions per topic so all you have to do is pick the one you like.